DBA vs LLC | Everything You Need To Know

 Who Should Form a DBA?

-If a business owner wants to set up a sole proprietorship but doesn't want to use their personal name for the business, they will have to file for a DBA.
+If a business owner wants to set up a sole proprietorship but doesn't want to use their personal name for the business, they form a DBA.

 From our experience, the DBAs will allow you to use a fictitious name without having to go through the filing process for an LLC.